-- (b) Management's process for identifying and responding to the risks of fraud in the entity, including any specific risks of fraud that management has identified or that have been brought to its attention, or classes of transactions, account balances, or disclosures for which a risk of fraud is likely to exist; (Ref: Para.
-A14) - (c) Management's communication, if any, to those charged with governance regarding its processes for identifying and responding to the risks of fraud in the entity; and - (d) Management's communication, if any, to employees regarding its views on business practices and ethical behavior. - 18.
-The auditor shall make inquiries of management, and others within the entity as appropriate, to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity.
+- 17. The auditor shall make inquiries of management regarding: - Management's assessment of the risk that the financial statements may be materially (a) misstated due to fraud, including the nature, extent and frequency of such assessments: (Ref: Para, A12-A13) - Management's process for identifying and responding to the risks of fraud in the entity, (b) including any specific risks of fraud that management has identified or that have been brought to its attention, or classes of transactions, account balances, or disclosures for which a risk of fraud is likely to exist; (Ref: Para.
+A14) - Management's communication, if any, to those charged with governance regarding its (c) processes for identifying and responding to the risks of fraud in the entity; and - (d) Management's communication, if any, to employees regarding its views on business practices and ethical behavior. - The auditor shall make inquiries of management, and others within the entity as appropriate, to 18. determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity.
 (Ref: Para.
 A15-A17) - 19.
 For those entities that have an internal audit function, the auditor shall make inquiries of appropriate individuals within the function to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity, and to obtain its views about the risks of fraud.
 (Ref: Para.
 A18)